What Is Kubernetes DaemonSet and How to Use It?

 kubectl rollout status ds/daemonset-node-exporter -n monitoring

-The system observes DaemonSet updates and informs you of the current roll-out status of the node-exporter DaemonSet.
+The system observes DaemonSet updates and shows the current rollout status of the node-exporter DaemonSet.

 Remove a DaemonSet using the kubectl delete command.
-Be sure to correctly specify the name of the DaemonSet you want to delete:
+Provide the name of the DaemonSet you want to delete or specify the original YAML file as in the example below:

 kubectl delete -f daemonset-node-exporter.yaml -n monitoring

-This command should be used with care.
-Deleting a DaemonSet also cleans up all the Pods the DaemonSet in question deployed.
+Warning: Use this command with care.
+Deleting a DaemonSet also cleans up all the pods the DaemonSet deployed.

 Conclusion